Chili Powder Substitute

 If what you’re really looking for is some heat, try dashing in some of your favorite hot sauce.
 Any store bought brand will do to bring in some added zest and flavor.

-There are a number of great artisan hot sauces on the market today as well, many of them made with traditional American chili powder ingredients (Mexican and New Mexican pod varieties), so those would work particularly well.
+There are a number of great artisan hot sauces on the market today as well.
+Many of them are made with traditional American chili powder ingredients (Mexican and New Mexican pod varieties).
+Those would work particularly well.

 Final Recipe Considerations